 Rich, chocolatey and incredibly creamy, this chocolate coconut ice cream recipe will knock your socks off.
 And if you eat dairy-free, no problem, I’ve got you covered for a summertime treat.
 There is no dairy in this recipe.
-The secret is my favorite secret weapon – coconut milk.
+The secret is canned, full-fat coconut milk.

 Summer means homemade ice cream around our house.
-And while I like to make standard ice cream and sherbets that use dairy milk, I wanted to create a recipe for my lactose-intolerant, dairy-sensitive friends.
+While I like to make standard ice cream and sherbets that use dairy milk once in awhile, I wanted to create a recipe for my lactose-intolerant, dairy-sensitive friends.

-For sweetening I used liquid chocolate stevia drops made by Sweet Leaf.
+For sweetening instead of sugar, I used liquid chocolate stevia drops made by Sweet Leaf.
 You can find them at health oriented markets and online in lots of great flavors.
 While there is a little sugar in the bittersweet chocolate, there is no added sugar in my recipe.

 Soft Serve Style and Why